HCDE 590–591 Capstone · MindOS

 • Led research synthesis — interviews, focus groups, affinity mapping

-• Connected Four Drive Theory to concrete design decisions in avatar personalization and CoI to challenges design decisions.
+• Connected Four Drive Theory to concrete design decisions in avatar personalization, and CoI to challenge design decisions.

 • Drove the non-coercive ethics framework as a core principle